Subodh2044/Final_Project/README.md

 In our scenario, the airline company wants to identify a customer satisfaction level, based on ratings on various aspects of airline experience.
 Hence, we will build a supervised machine learning model to classify the customer satisfaction level.
 More specifically, we will classify customers being satisfied or not and accordingly try to find out the factors related to satisfaction.

 ## Questions we hope to answer with the data:
-* What factors are key to airline passenger satisfaction?
+* What factors have the greatest impact on passenger satisfaction?
-* What machine learning model is the best predictor of airline passenger satisfaction?
+* What ML model results in the best classification technique for correlating survey data with satisfaction?
 * https://public.tableau.com/profile/shannon3615#!/vizhome/Feature_Importance/Feature_Importance

 ## Technology